-The expected losses under financial guarantee contracts is included in the statement of financial position, within "other current liabilities".
+An ex-post assessment of financial guarantee liabilities of the expected loss under financial guarantee contracts is included in the statement of financial position to "other current liabilities".

 2.27.
 Income taxes

 Company's current income taxes are determined in accordance with the requirements of the Bulgarian tax legislation - the Corporate Income Taxation Act.
 The nominal income tax rate in Bulgaria for 2020 is 10% (2019: 10%).